A Deep Dive into Arrays

 After completing this chapter, you will be able to:

-• [ ] Master various initialization methods for one-dimensional arrays (including C99 designated initializers)
+- [ ] Master various initialization methods for one-dimensional arrays (including C99 designated initializers).

-• [ ] Understand the memory layout and row-major storage of multi-dimensional arrays
+- [ ] Understand the memory layout of multi-dimensional arrays and row-major storage.

-• [ ] Understand the principles and limitations of Variable Length Arrays (VLA)
+- [ ] Understand the principles and limitations of Variable Length Arrays (VLA).

-Environment Notes
+Environment Setup

-All code in this chapter is based on the C99 standard, tested under GCC 13.x / Clang 17.x, and runs on Linux x86-64.
-The sections involving VLA require compiler support for C99 (-std=c99 or -std=c11).
-If you are using MSVC, note that Microsoft's C compiler has incomplete C99 support, and some VLA features may be unavailable—we recommend using GCC or Clang.
+All code in this chapter is based on the C99 standard, tested under GCC 13.x / Clang 17.x on a Linux x86-64 environment.
+Sections involving Variable Length Arrays (VLA) require compiler support for C99 (-std=c99 or -std=c11).
+If you are using MSVC, note that Microsoft's C compiler has incomplete support for C99, and some VLA features may not be available—using GCC or Clang is recommended.

 Step 1 — Master Various Array Initialization Methods